What is a Fulfillment Center?

-Third-party logistics (3PL) providers, also referred to as fulfillment providers, utilize fulfillment centers to help e-commerce retailers complete order fulfillment of online orders.
-Below, we will discuss how fulfillment centers operate and why adding parcel lockers might be an ideal optimization solution for an eCommerce business or brick-and-mortar retailer to support the order fulfillment process, reduce fulfillment fees (and shipping costs!), and improve customer satisfaction.
+Third-party logistics (3PL) providers, also referred to as fulfillment service providers, utilize multiple fulfillment centers to help eCommerce retailers complete order processing or order fulfillment for online orders.
+Below, we’ll discuss how fulfillment centers operate and why adding a parcel locker solution might be an ideal solution for an eCommerce business or brick-and-mortar retailer to support the order fulfillment process, reduce fulfillment fees (and shipping costs!), and improve customer satisfaction.

 What Is a Fulfillment Center?

 So, what is an eCommerce fulfillment center?
-As online shopping and overnight delivery became a more critical facet of a retailer’s success, many retailers soon realized that there simply was no logistical way to store all the inventory in one location; there was not enough space in any one warehouse, nor was there a centrally located spot that made overnight shipping viable.
-In response, many companies started building fulfillment centers in various places around the country.
-These buildings are spaced out and located by key shipping hubs in order to minimize delivery times, shipping costs, and streamline the order fulfillment process.
+As online shopping and overnight delivery became a more critical facet of a retailer’s success, many retailers soon realized that there simply was no logistical way to store all their inventory in one location.
+There was not enough space in any one warehouse, nor was there a centrally located spot that made it possible to ship orders next– day or overnight.

-At their essence, fulfillment centers, not to be confused with distribution centers, help complete the order process.
-There, an online retailer stocks their inventory, stores it, and then sends it out when a customer places an order.
+Fulfillment centers, not to be confused with distribution centers, help complete the online order process.
+There, an online retailer stocks their inventory, stores it, and sends it out when a customer places an order.
 Once a customer makes a purchase, the fulfillment center closest to them is notified.
-They find the inventory, package it, label it, and then ship it out.
-Such centers can process:
+Warehouse staff find the inventory, package it, label it, and ship out the customer order.
+A fulfillment warehouse can process orders for:

 - B2B – Business-to-business customers, where high volume orders (e.g., bulk or wholesale orders) are sent to retailers.

-- B2C – Business-to-consumer, shipped directly to a customer’s house.
+- B2C – Business-to-consumer customers, where orders are shipped directly to a customer’s home.

-Many sellers choose to outsource their e-commerce fulfillment to a third-party logistics provider so that they can focus on selling more products, fulfilling orders quickly, and improving customer service.
-Third-party logistics providers and fulfillment companies save them from having to manage their inventory, negotiate shipping rates, and fulfill orders.
+Many retailers choose to outsource their eCommerce fulfillment to a third-party logistics provider so that they can focus on selling more products, fulfilling orders quickly, and improving customer service.
+Third-party logistics providers and fulfillment companies save them from having to manage their own inventory, negotiate shipping rates with carriers, and fulfill orders.

 - Handling returns

-An inefficient fulfillment process is one of the fastest and most common ways to lose business, especially for larger brands.
+An inefficient fulfillment process is one of the fastest and most common ways to lose business and decrease customer satisfaction, especially for larger brands.
 Common problems within these operations include:

-- Inventory Discovery – A disorganized warehouse or an uncommunicative 3PL can make it very difficult to locate specific inventory.
-An inefficient location process leads to delays, which translates to slower delivery times.
+- Inventory Discovery – A disorganized warehouse or an uncommunicative third-party logistics provider can make it very difficult to locate specific pieces in inventory.
+An inefficient item location process can lead to delays and slow down delivery times.

-- Damaged or Incorrect Items – If customers receive the wrong item or a damaged item, that could cause them to distrust the company they purchased the item from and could result in them taking their business to a competitor.
+- Damaged or Incorrect Items – If a customer receives the wrong item or a damaged item, that could create a sense of distrust towards the company they purchased the item from, and could even result in them taking their business to a competitor.
 Proper inventory management, storage protection, and packaging combined with thorough item inspection can prevent such issues from occurring.

-- Shipping Notifications – Customers have grown accustomed to being able to monitor their shipment, knowing at all times where it is and when to expect it.
-A lack of transparency can lead to customer dissatisfaction and increased customer service calls.
+- Shipping Notifications – Customers have grown accustomed to being able to monitor their shipment at all times, knowing both exactly where it is and exactly when to expect it.
+A lack of transparency around order status can lead to customer dissatisfaction and increased customer service calls.

 How Parcel Lockers Can Help

-Customers are increasingly likely to use such a system because:
+Customers are increasingly likely to use a smart parcel delivery system because:

-- They are notified by text or email when their order has arrived
+- Customers are instantly notified by text or email when their order is ready

-Many retail stores prefer this method since it optimizes order fulfillment in the following ways:
+Many retail stores prefer this method, as it optimizes order fulfillment by:

-- Reduces shipping costs and times caused by home delivery
+- Reducing shipping costs and times associated with home delivery

 Efficient Fulfillment Is Key

-An efficient fulfillment center is critical for a retailer’s success.
-Disorganization and lack of oversight leads to delays and slower shipping times.
-If you want to improve your fulfillment services, adding BOPIS lockers is an easy way to retain customers and keep them happy.
-They also help a company save significant amounts of money by reducing the demand for home deliveries.
-So, if you are searching for a service to help optimize the fulfillment process, look no further.
+An efficient, streamlined fulfillment center is critical to a retailer’s success.
+Disorganization and lack of oversight can lead to significant delays and slower shipping times.
+If you want to improve your fulfillment services, smart retail lockers are an easy, scalable method to streamline the order fulfillment process and keep customers happy.
+Lockers also help companies realize significant savings by reducing the cost of last-mile delivery.